AndrewTSKY/Bastion-Security/README.md

 # Bastion-Security: Reasoning-Distilled PowerShell Threat Classifier
 ---
+Examples coming soon.
+I have to review examples and ensure that I am not relasing anything malicious.

+---

 A research post-mortem on a small (~460M) decoder-only model trained to classify PowerShell as malicious/benign *with an explicit reasoning trace*, then map malicious samples to attacker TTPs.